 Nested Control Constructs

-Nesting different kinds of control constructs
+Nesting different types of control constructs

-Overlapping control constructs
+Overlap of control constructs

 You cannot have overlap of part of one control construct with a different one.
 Each control construct must nest fully in the other.
 If you do not, the result is a compile-time error.